Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

 Case rates

-California has the highest rate in the United States, at 95.3.
-Hawaii is the lowest, at 6.6.
+Arizona has the highest rate in the United States, at 112.1.
+Hawaii is the lowest, at 9.5.

 Vaccine